Women Lawyers Allege the Trump Campaign's Law Firm Is Run Like "a Fraternity" | Washingtonian (DC)

-Six women attorneys allege the international law firm Jones Day “operates as a fraternity” in a class action submitted to DC federal court Wednesday.
-In the complaint, which has not yet been formally filed, they describe systemic gender discrimination, sexual harassment, diminished work opportunities for women lawyers who become pregnant, and “a culture of male privilege” in which “women must work harder for less to have any hope of advancing.”
+Six women attorneys allege the international law firm Jones Day “operates as a fraternity” in a class action filed in DC federal court Wednesday.
+In the complaint, they describe systemic gender discrimination, sexual harassment, diminished work opportunities for women lawyers who become pregnant, and “a culture of male privilege” in which “women must work harder for less to have any hope of advancing.”
 The plaintiffs allege they were given remedial work, denied promotions, and ultimately forced out of the firm, despite positive performance reviews, because of their gender.

 They claim that managing partner Stephen Brogan, who is based in the Washington office, wields “nearly absolute control” over the firm, and is ultimately responsible for compensation and partnership decisions they say unfairly favor male Jones Day lawyers.
 Because the law firm uses a “black box” system, in which lawyers are not allowed to know one another’s compensation, the plaintiffs allege Brogan can deny women equal pay unchecked.

-Note: *This story has been updated to reflect the fact that the lawsuit has now been officially filed.